ZitaoZeng/CBDA-subsampling/readme.txt

 	The training set data, the randomly selected row and columns (plus the case number and outcome column).
 Ex. training-set-1, training-set-2, etc.

+    The first column is the case number column.
+    The second column is the outcome column.
+    The remaining columns are the randomly selected columns, in the order they appear in the original file.

 training-set-i-row-ordinals:

 	The	row ordinals for the rows in the training set data.
 This may be needed